EdAlita/lung_registration/README.md

 - [Edwing Ulin](https://github.com/EdAlita)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](MIT-LICENSE.txt) file for details.
+This project is licensed under the Creative Common Lincense - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments
 - Hat tip to anyone whose code was used